-While the Taliban originated in Deobandi madrasas in areas of Pakistan along the border with Afghanistan, where it became the de facto government in 1996.
+While the Taliban originated in Deobandi madrasas in areas of Pakistan along the border with Afghanistan, 116 in the 1990s the movement mainly spread in Afghanistan, where it became the de facto government in 1996.
 Following the US-led intervention in 2001 and the disintegration of the Taliban regime, many Taliban fighters found refuge in the Pashtun-populated border areas of Pakistan.
 However, the Taliban's recent revival in Pakistan has gone beyond the regrouping of the remnants of the Afghan Taliban.
 In 2007 a new generation of Pashtun Islamists, often referred to as 'neo-Taliban', were active in Pakistan's Federally Administered Tribal Areas (FATA), where they controlled North and South Waziristan, and were expanding their influence into North-West Frontier Province (NWFP).
-Talibanization'-the spread of Taliban presence and influence-was as much a domestic problem for Pakistan in 2007 as the Taliban insurgency was for Afghanistan.
+117 'Talibanization'-the spread of Taliban presence and influence-was as much a domestic problem for Pakistan in 2007 as the Taliban insurgency was for Afghanistan.